 There is no pre-defined minimum or maximum length of time for the training; what is key is that the training reflects a planned, structured curriculum designed to strengthen capacities, and there is a reasonable expectation that the training recipient will acquire new knowledge or skills that s/he could translate into action.
+However, Operating Units may choose to align their definition of short-term training with the TrainNet training definition of 2 consecutive class days or more in duration, or 16 hours or more scheduled intermittently.
 Count an individual only once, regardless of the number of trainings received during the reporting year and whether the trainings covered different topics.
 Do not count sensitization meetings or one-off informational trainings.

 In-country and off-shore training are included.
-Training should include food security, water resources management/IWRM, sustainable agriculture, and climate change risk analysis, adaptation, mitigation, and vulnerability assessments as they relate to agriculture resilience, but should not include nutrition-related trainings, which should be reported under indicator #3.1.9(1) instead.
+Training should include food security, water resources management/IWRM, sustainable agriculture, and climate change risk analysis, adaptation, mitigation, and vulnerability assessments as they relate to agriculture resilience, but should not include nutrition-related trainings, which should be reported under indicator HL.9-4 instead.
 Delivery mechanisms can include a variety of extension methods as well as technical assistance activities.

-This indicator is to count individuals receiving training, for which the outcome, i.e. individuals applying new practices, should be reported under 4.5.2(5).
+This indicator is to count individuals receiving training, for which the outcome, i.e. individuals applying new practices, should be reported under EG 3.1-17